🚧Work in Progress🚧

 • Clavicle bone

-• Scapula bone (rare, and hard to implement but important if back deformation is key)
+• Scapula bone (rarely present in rigs, and difficult to implement but important if back deformation is key)

 • Arm twist bones (A replacement for the twin bone twist system (Ulna & Radius) in our body.
 Even though the upper arm bone (Humerus) doesn’t have this, it doesn’t hurt to also give it the twist bones)